iguverse/contracts/README.md

 #### 4. Generate Documentation

+To create documentation run
 ```
 npm run docgen
 ```

 Documentation files will appear in the `/docs` folder, open `index.html` in a browser to read it.

+Also `/docs/contracts.json` file will be created which contains all deployed contract information (addresses, abis, etc);

 #### 5. Local migrations/local deployment